NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 The current implementation relies on a Python solution: https://github.com/NHMDenmark/DigitalCollections/tree/main/monitor_scripts This solution is hampered by the fact that it only works on a Windows machine.
 One of the reasons is that it relies on `win32file` and `win32con` libraries which are only available on the windows platform.
+The effort forms the base of future solutions involving automation as the Python environment makes it incredible flexible.